Determine the Henry's law constant for ammonia in water at 25°C i... | Channels for Pearson+

 Multiple Choice

-Determine the Henry's law constant for ammonia in water at 25°C if an ammonia pressure of 0.022 atm produces a solution with a concentration of 1.3 M.
+Determine the Henry's law constant for ammonia in water at 25°C if an ammonia pressure of 0.022 atm produces a solution with a concentration of 0.77 M. What is the Henry's law constant (k_H) in M/atm?

 A